box/box-typescript-sdk-gen/docs/memberships.md

 ### Arguments

 - groupId `string`
   - The ID of the group.
-  - Used as `group_id` in path `path` of the API call
+Example: "57645"
 - queryParams `GetGroupMembershipsQueryParamsArg`
-  - Used as queryParams for the API call
+  - Query parameters of getGroupMemberships method
 - headers `GetGroupMembershipsHeadersArg`
-  - Used as headers for the API call
+  - Headers of getGroupMemberships method

 ### Returns